 Latest ISSU News

-PRESS STATEMENT The National Student Executive of the Irish Second-Level Students’ Union…
+PRESS STATEMENT The National Student Executive (NSE) of the Irish Second-Level Students’…

 ISSU Empowering Students

 Every young person has the right to have their views taken seriously whenever decisions are being made about them.
 The ISSU is a platform and indeed a catalyst for change in the way we look at the participation of young people in schools and the involvement of young people in society, as a whole.